 You need at least 20-30 nappies depending on your wash routine and lifestyle, and the age of your baby.
-This is so that while some are in the laundry, you have spare ones to use and you don’t have to do the washing everyday.
+This is so that while some are in the laundry, you'll have spare ones to use.
 It is ok to start small and you can try different brands that work well for your baby.

 All-in-one nappies have all the parts sewn in so they are as easy to use as disposables.
 Simply snap them in and throw in the nappy bucket after use.
 They are convenient but also slower drying.

-4. Pocket shells and nappy covers dry quickly- line dry or tumble dry low.
+* Pocket shells and nappy covers dry quickly- line dry in shade or tumble dry (cool/lowest setting).
 Please note that hotter settings or excessive heat exposure from the sun may damage or delaminate the waterproofing of your shells.

-5. As inserts take longer to dry, you can tumble dry them in the machine.
+* As inserts take longer to dry, you can tumble dry them in the machine.
 Line dry inserts if possible to save on energy.
 Use a low heat setting for your bamboo and hemp inserts.
 Very hot temperatures can cause your bamboo and hemp inserts to overly shrink and misshapen (this voids the warranty of your inserts).